Goat Grinding Teeth: Causes, Treatment, and Prevention

 • Remove Stressors To Your Goats To Reduce Teeth Grinding: Keep a note of everything that can cause stress in the goat.
 Take preventive measures to protect the goats from getting stressed in the first place.
 Do not separate the kid from the mother goat or get angry; do not make them feel more insecure.

 • Get Your Goats Vaccinated to Prevent Painful Diseases: Goats require yearly CD&T vaccination as it helps prevent bloating, overeating, and tetanus.
-For more information on required goat vaccinations, check out the table given in this article.
+For more information on required goat vaccinations, check out the linked article.

 Conclusion